lamhq/tech-notes/devops/aws/4-storage/2-object-storage/1-s3-overview.md

 Use cases:

+- You can make entire buckets public using bucket policies.
 - You need a simple way to do cross-account access to S3, without using IAM roles.
 - Your IAM policies bump up against the defined size limit.
 S3 bucket policies have a larger size limit.